Skip to main content

 Sources: cbiu.gov.dm

-Is the real estate investment genuinely recoverable after 5 years?
+Is the real estate investment genuinely recoverable after the five-year holding period?

 Sources: cbiu.gov.dm